| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 If a borrower is behind on payments and in a dire financial situation, a lender might allow a short sale of the property.
 In such a case, they generally accept less than is actually owed on the mortgage.

 Buyers are often interested in short sales because they can mean a good deal on a property.
-But short sales are incredibly complicated.
-And the process is anything but short.
+But short sales are incredibly complicated, and the process is anything but short.

 Related Article